MEANINGFUL INVOLVEMENT OF PEOPLE LIVING WITH HIV ( MIPA)

 It is essentially a policy position which rationalises and secures the position of PLWHIV as legitimate participants in policy and decision making.

 Zimbabwe has committed itself to integrating the principles of GIPA and MIPA, though the operationalisation of this commitment has tended to be on an ad hoc basis.
-In the National HIV and AIDS Strategy (ZNASP 2006- 2010) one of the strategic issues is the full adherence to the principles of greater and meaningful involvement of PLWHIV.
+In the National HIV and AIDS Strategy (Extended ZNASP 2018- 2020) one of the strategic issues is the full adherence to the principles of greater and meaningful involvement of PLWHIV.
 NAC has since appointed a MIPA coordinator to ensure the implementation the MIPA principles.